EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 <b>Update</b>
 I have a new sprite for the player's sword that is larger making it easier to see.
 This is important as it will be the player's main weapon.
 I also have made enemies move between two points to simulate some kind of patrol behaviour.
 The next step for enemy behaviour will be to implement a script that moves the enemy towards the player when the player enters the enemies patrol 'radius'.

+<b> Update 2 </b>
+I feel like a lot of my code is a bit of mess so i'm going to go through and refactor/clean up the whole project before I proceed as I feel like this will only cause more problems down the road.